rahul-gharat/dronahq-docs/docs/dashboard-dronahq/using-dashboard/exploring-datas.md

 ## Creating Charts for Dashboard

 ### Pie Chart

 To visualize vaccine candidates per phase, start by creating a pie chart using the `covid_vaccine` dataset.
 Begin by selecting the Pie Chart option in the chart creation section.
 In the Query section, you can define dimensions by choosing from saved dimensions, simple dimensions, or by writing custom SQL queries.
 For metrics, count the clinical stages to represent the data accurately.

-Now put these into as feilds
+Now put these into as fields

 Here's the table based on the new query:

 Dimension : Custom SQL